persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-10-04-python-django-starter-four.md

 ---

 Python Django and MariaDB Starter Website serving a simple Blog hosted at Vercel Cloud using Serverless Functions implementing DevOps by GitHub + Vercel

+NOTE: The MariaDB is down at the moment due to updating of Heliohost.
+Because of that the Menu Item "Blog" will result in a 500 error!
+Try again in a week or two

 <a href="https://django-starter-four.vercel.app/" target="_blank" title="Django Website at Vercel">Try the demo...</a>